Predictable Relative Forward Performance Processes: Multi-Agent and Mean Field Games for Portfolio Management: Introduction

 Our main contribution is an iterative scheme to construct the PRFPPs in a competitive environment.
 We then study the implications of competition on portfolio selection both analytically and numerically and observe that the equilibrium strategy consistently shifts in the same direction when a specific idiosyncratic parameter or its corresponding population average increases.
 Another advantage of our setup is that one can readily manipulate return skewness of a binomial stock and analyze its effect on optimal strategies and preferences.
 We find that investors exhibit aversion to both negative and positive skewness.

 Mean-field games have been introduced by \cite{huang2006large} and \cite{lasry2007mean} to model interactions among a large number of agents via their empirical state distribution.
-To date, the majority of the existing literature focused on continuous-time mean field games with continuous state spaces, where the optimal solution to the mean field problem can be characterized by Hamilton–Jacobi equations coupled with transport equations.
-In contrast, there exist relatively few literature in the realm of discrete-time mean field games on discrete state space, for example, \cite{gomes2010discrete}, \cite{doncel2019discrete}, \cite{adlakha2015equilibria}, \cite{huang2012mean}, \cite{campi2022correlated}, \cite{bonesini2022correlated}, \cite{guo2019learning} and \cite{guo2022mf}.
+To date, the majority of the existing literature focused on continuous-time mean field games with continuous state spaces, where the optimal solution to the mean field problem can be characterized by Hamilton–Jacobi-Bellman equations coupled with transport equations.
+In contrast, there exists relatively few literature in the realm of discrete-time mean field games on discrete state space, for example, \cite{gomes2010discrete}, \cite{huang2012mean}, \cite{adlakha2015equilibria}, \cite{doncel2019discrete}, \cite{guo2019learning}, \cite{campi2022correlated}, \cite{guo2022mf} and \cite{bonesini2024correlated}.
 This paper contributes to this emerging literature on discrete-time, discrete state space mean field games and seems to be the first application of discrete mean field game theory to portfolio optimization.

 The organization of the paper is as follows.
-Section \ref{sec:NAgentGameModel} presents the market model and introduces the definition of discrete-time PRFPP for both the finite agent and mean field game.
+Section \ref{sec:ModelSetup} presents the market model and introduces the definition of discrete-time PRFPP for both the finite agent and mean field game.
 We construct finite agent PRFPPs and characterize the forward Nash equilibrium in Section \ref{sec:NAgentGame} and the mean field counterparts in Section \ref{sec:MFG}.
-In Section \ref{sec:ExtremeCases}, we present a discussion of two extreme cases: The case where there is only a single stock traded by all agents and the case where there is no common noise.
-For the mean field game, we investigate the dependence of investment policy on individual, network, and and market parameters by examining some numerical examples in Section \ref{sec:NumericalAnalysis}.
+In the Appendix, we present a discussion of two extreme cases: The case where the stocks traded by all agents are identical almost surely and the case where there is no non-traded stochastic factor.
+For the mean field game, we investigate the dependence of investment policy on individual, network, and market parameters by examining some numerical examples in Section \ref{sec:NumericalAnalysis}.
 Section \ref{sec:Conclusion} concludes.
 All the proofs are delegated to the Appendix.